MeasurIng Activities

 Marshmallows – Use marshmallows to measure how tall an object is on the tabletop – helps to build fine motor coordination, pinch grasp, and precision skills.

-Paperclips – Use small or large paper clips to link together and measure an object – helps to build dexterity, pincer grasp, eye-hand coordination, and bilateral coordination.
+Paperclips – Use small or large paper clips to link together and measure an object – helps to build finger dexterity, pincer grasp, eye-hand coordination, and bilateral coordination.

 Pop beads or linking shapes – Use these fun tools to measure objects by either pinching and popping or pinching and clicking together.
 Helps to build fine motor strength, eye-hand coordination, and visual skills to connect them together.
 Use larger beads and shapes if a child’s pincer skills are still developing.